OrbitalWarmind/Back-to-the-Future/README.md

 # Back-to-the-Future
-Python program that pulls the latest pages of URL's
+Python program that pulls the latest pages of URL's using the Wayback Machine.
 # Wayback Machine URL Search

 This Python script allows you to search for archived snapshots of a URL using the Wayback Machine API.
 It retrieves the closest archived snapshot along with its URL and timestamp.